 So, let’s get into those details right here…

-Why do Wood Fillers Doesn’t Take Stain Well?
+Why Some Wood Fillers Don’t Take Stain Well?

 If you are wondering why your wood filler isn’t taking the stain, it is likely for one of the following reasons: